MaxiDonkey/DelphiStabilityAI/README.md

 The Erase service is designed to eliminate unwanted elements from images, such as imperfections on faces or objects on surfaces, using masking techniques.

-Masks can be supplied in one of two methods:
+`Masks` can be supplied in one of two methods:
 1. Directly, by providing a separate image through the mask parameter.
 2. Indirectly, by extracting it from the alpha channel of the image parameter.

 **Asynchronous Code Example**

 >[!NOTE]
->- If no specific <c>mask</c> is supplied, a mask will automatically be generated based on the image's alpha channel.
+>- If no specific `mask` is supplied, a mask will automatically be generated based on the image's alpha channel.
 Transparent areas will be subject to inpainting, while opaque regions will remain unchanged.
->- If an image with an alpha channel is provided together with a mask, the <c>mask</c> will override the alpha channel.
+>- If an image with an alpha channel is provided together with a mask, the `mask` will override the alpha channel.
 >

 ```Pascal